Receipt: January 31, 2022

 If we review the legal instruments that exist in several countries for the protection of cultural expressions, including the recent Federal Law for the Protection of the Cultural Heritage of Indigenous and Afro-Mexican Peoples and Communities, we see that within its justification it proposes a recognition of the identity-expression link.

 The problem with these legislations is that the development of protection mechanisms focuses on the object and not on the subject that creates them; thus, by recognizing the right of identity linked to the creation and not to the subject, legislations are generated that end up objectifying expressions and therefore commodifying them.

 Faced with this panorama, what is required is the generation of legal frameworks that strengthen the processes of autonomy recognized in the constitutional frameworks as well as in Convention 169 on indigenous and tribal peoples of the International Labor Organization (ilo), that is, to think and build differently from the law, to think of indigenous and Afro-Mexican peoples as subjects that can generate their own protection mechanisms, in coordination with the Mexican State.

 Ingold, Tim (2011).
-"When. ant Meets spider.
-Social Theory for Arthropods," in Tim Ingold, Being Alive.
+“When ant Meets spider.
+Social Theory for Arthropods”, en Tim Ingold, Being Alive.
 Essays on Movement, Knowledge, and Description.
-New York, Routledge, pp. 89-94.
+Nueva York, Routledge, pp. 89-94

 Strathern, Marilyn (2004).
 Partial Connections.
 Lanham: Rowman & Littlefield.